stenzek/duckstation/README.md

 - 2020/11/18: Window size (resize window to Nx content resolution) added to Qt and SDL frontends.
 - 2020/11/10: Widescreen hack now renders in the display aspect ratio instead of always 16:9.
 - 2020/11/01: Exclusive fullscreen option added for Windows D3D11 users.
 Enjoy buttery smooth PAL games.
-- 2020/10/31: Multisample antialiasing added as an enhancement.
-- 2020/10/30: Option to use analog stick as d-pad for analog controller added.
-- 2020/10/20: New cheat manager with memory scanning added.
-More features will be added over time.
-- 2020/10/05: CD-ROM read speedup enhancement added.
-- 2020/09/30: CPU overclocking is now supported.
-Use with caution as it will break games and increase system requirements.
-It can be set globally or per-game.
-- 2020/09/25: Cheat support added for libretro core.
-- 2020/09/23: Game covers added to Qt frontend (see [Adding Game Covers](https://github.com/stenzek/duckstation/wiki/Adding-Game-Covers)).
-- 2020/09/19: Memory card importer/editor added to Qt frontend.
-- 2020/09/13: Support for chaining post processing shaders added.
-- 2020/09/12: Additional texture filtering options added.
-- 2020/09/09: Basic cheat support added.
-Not all instructions/commands are supported yet.
-- 2020/09/01: Many additional user settings available, including memory cards and enhancements.
-Now you can set these per-game.
-- 2020/08/25: Automated builds for macOS now available.
-- 2020/08/22: XInput controller backend added.
-- 2020/08/20: Per-game setting overrides added.
-Mostly for compatibility, but some options are customizable.
-- 2020/08/19: CPU PGXP mode added.
-It is very slow and incompatible with the recompiler, only use for games which need it.
-- 2020/08/15: Playlist support/single memcard for multi-disc games in Qt frontend added.
-- 2020/08/07: Automatic updater for standalone Windows builds.
-- 2020/08/01: Initial PGXP (geometry/perspective correction) support.
-- 2020/07/28: Qt frontend supports displaying interface in multiple languages.
-- 2020/07/23: m3u multi-disc support for libretro core.
-- 2020/07/22: Support multiple bindings for each controller button/axis.
-- 2020/07/18: Widescreen hack enhancement added.
-- 2020/07/04: Vulkan renderer now available in libretro core.
-- 2020/07/02: Now available as a libretro core.
-- 2020/07/01: Lightgun support with custom crosshairs.
-- 2020/06/19: Vulkan hardware renderer added.

 ## Features